sihansun1221/Static-Portfolio-Optimisation-Dashboard/README.md

 4. The fourth part includes the code for setting up a Dash web application that functions as a "Portfolio Optimization Dashboard", which allows users to input stock tickers, set a risk preference, and see optimized portfolio results based on the inputs.

 Screenshots of the dashboard can be found in the "Dashboard.png" file.

+Project Setup

+To get your project up and running, follow these steps to set up a virtual environment, install dependencies, and run the code.

+1. Navigate to the Project Directory
+First, open your terminal and navigate to the directory where your project is located.
+Replace /path/to/your/project with the actual path to your project:

+cd /path/to/your/project

+2. Create a Virtual Environment
+Create a virtual environment to manage project-specific dependencies.
+This ensures that your project's packages don't interfere with system-wide packages or other projects:

+python3 -m venv myenv

+3. Activate the Virtual Environment
+Activate the virtual environment.
+This step may vary depending on your operating system:

+On macOS/Linux:
+source myenv/bin/activate

+On Windows:
+myenv\Scripts\activate

+After activation, your terminal prompt should change to indicate that the virtual environment is active.

+4. Install Dependencies
+With the virtual environment activated, install the necessary packages listed in requirements.txt.
+This file contains all the dependencies required for the project:

+pip3 install -r requirements.txt

+5. Run the Code
+Now that all dependencies are installed, you can run the code.
+Replace your_script.py with the name of the Python file you want to execute:

+python3 Static Portfolio Optimisation Dashboard.py

+6. Deactivate the Virtual Environment
+After you're done working, you can deactivate the virtual environment:

+deactivate